Compliance-Ready Software Systems

 - logs are separated from operational data

-Testing & Validation Strategy (Compliance Context)
+Risk-Based Testing & Validation

 Compliance-ready systems require risk-based testing, not blanket testing.
+Clavon classifies functionality into:

 High-risk